Abdul Razzaq (cricketer): Top all-round form (2010)

-Series against New Zealand, World Cup Preparation (2011)
+Series against New Zealand, World Cup preparation (2011)

-Razzaq struggled with the bat in the first two Twenty20's against New Zealand but he did perform admirably with the ball taking out Jesse Ryder for a golden duck in the second Twenty20.
-During the third match Razzaq blasted 34 off just 11 balls in an innings that included 3 fours and 3 sixes.
+Abdul Razzaq struggled with the bat in the first two Twenty20's against New Zealand but he did perform admirably with the ball taking out Jesse Ryder for a golden duck in the second Twenty20.
+During the third match Abdul Razzaq blasted 34 off just 11 balls in an innings that included 3 fours and 3 sixes.
 This innings helped Pakistan push their total onto 184.
-Razzaq then did the damage with the ball taking the leading run scorer of the series Martin Guptill out for a duck and then took two more top order wickets of Ross Taylor (Leg-before) and clean bowled James Franklin.
-For this superb all round perform coupled with a 103 run victory for Pakistan Razzaq won man of the match.
+Abdul Razzaq then did the damage with the ball taking the leading run scorer of the series Martin Guptill out for a duck and then took two more top order wickets of Ross Taylor (leg-before) and clean bowled James Franklin.
+For this superb all round perform coupled with a 103 run victory for Pakistan, Abdul Razzaq won the award for the player of the match.
 However two early losses in the series meant New Zealand won the series 2–1.

 2011 Cricket World Cup

-Razzaq was included in Pakistan's 15-man squad for the 2011 World Cup hosted by Bangladesh, India, and Sri Lanka between February and April.
+Abdul Razzaq was included in Pakistan's 15-man squad for the 2011 World Cup hosted by Bangladesh, India, and Sri Lanka between February and April.
 His role was to open the bowling and bat down the order.
 In his first two matches, he had faced just 10 balls, however he scored 20 not out from 24 balls against Australia to guide Pakistan to victory, ending Australia's string of 34 matches in World Cups without defeat.